researchgate/path-chunk-webpack-plugin/README.md

 The main use case it is used in our company is splitting less frequent changed code into separate chunks.
 With this plugin we are able to split our codebase into `vendor`(node_modules), `core-libraries`, `react-base-components` and more.

-This plugin works by matching the supplied value against the full path of all modules.
+This plugin works by matching the supplied `test` against the full path of all modules.
 We also check all bundles and not only entry bundles as entry bundles in our configuration do not contain modules.

 ## Performance

 One of our main concerns about Webpack plugins is performance.
 That's why we choose to have two operating modes in this plugin.
-The mode is chosen based on what type of `value` is supplied as option.
-If a regex is supplied as `value` we obviously run a match against the path.
-If on the other hand you supply a string `value` then we simply do an `indexOf` check.
+The mode is chosen based on what type of `test` is supplied as option.
+If a regex is supplied as `test` we obviously run a match against the path.
+If on the other hand you supply a string `test` then we simply do an `indexOf` check.

 ## Options